Skelly0/Publicia/documentation/Publicia Documentation.md

 - Try adjusting the model temperature settings
 - Some models may have token limits that affect response length
 - Check if your query is too complex or ambiguous

+#### Contextual Retrieval Issues
+- If context seems inadequate, check document structure
+- Use `/export_prompt` to verify context is being generated and included
+- Make sure OpenRouter API is configured correctly
+- Consider adjusting the context prompt template

 ### Logging and Debugging